udzura/slides/rubykaigi2025/script.md

 attempting to retrieve information about pre-registered host filesystem entries.
 If it successfully retrieves information for a file descriptor, it registers the mapping between the guest path and the corresponding host path within the current process's state.
-It continues this process for the next file descriptor until it encounters error.
+It continues this process for the next file descriptor until it encounters an error.

 Actually, functions like `path_open` are implemented such that if no relevant preopen information has been registered, they won't even attempt to call